-The right title can be the difference between your writing earning a few moments of consideration and passing immediately into oblivion.
+The right blog or book title can be the difference between your writing earning a few moments of consideration and passing immediately into oblivion.

 If your blog post, article, or book needs to find an audience in the larger world, an effective title or headline is critical.
 The greater the “content glut” in your field, the more important the title.